Hackathorn/CVA-SBERT/README.md

 # What is Content Validity Assessment (CVA)?

-With the field of sociometric measurements, **Construct Validity** pertains to the degree to which the measure of a construct (questionaire item) sufficiently measures the intended concept (conceptual variable), free of measurement error.
+Within the field of sociometric survey questionaires, **Construct Validity** pertains to the degree to which the measure of a construct (questionaire item) sufficiently measures the intended concept (conceptual variable), free of measurement error.
 [OLeary-Kelly & Vokurka, 1998].
-Assessing this Construct Validity in specific studies has been topic of much research for several decades.
+Assessing construct validity has been topic of much research using diverse approaches for several decades.

 # What is S-BERT?

-More analytic techniques (such as factor analysis and latent semantic analysis) have recently been used for CVA.
+For CVA, analytic techniques (such as factor analysis and latent semantic analysis) have recently been used.
 This work explores the use of recent Natural Language Processing (NLP) techniques based on pretrained Large Language Models (LLM) like BERT.
-In particular, a variation called S-BERT or Sentence-BERT has gain popularity for embedding entire sentences (or paragraphs) into a latent (or embedding) space and computing various pairwise similarity metrics (like Cosine Similarity).
+In particular, a variation called Sentence-BERT (SBERT) has gain popularity for embedding entire sentences (or paragraphs) into a latent (or embedding) space and computing various pairwise similarity metrics (like Cosine Similarity).

 # Semantic Consistency using S-BERT

 Specifically, this work approaches CVA as the _semantic consistency_ or _semantic textual similarity_ (STS) between the Definition sentence with pairwise comparisons with its Item sentences.
+Variations of Source-Definition-Item relationships are examined as whether they are semantically consistent.
+For example, is the definition of a conceptual variable on this survey questionaire similar (semantically) to each of its survey item questions.
+A person should remark, "Yes, this question does relate to discovering insights into this variable".

 # Notebook List

 To understand this repository, work through the following Colab notebooks in order.
-The initial notebook "Setup" establishes your data environment and (optionally) save results to your Google Drive.
-These results can then be used subsequent notebooks that focus on specific analyses.
+The initial notebook "Setup" establishes your data environment, introduces you to the dataset, and (optionally) save results to your Google Drive.
+Then, the subsequent notebooks focus on specific analyses, as described.

 | Name | Description    | Colab Link |
 | -----| :-----------  | :--------: |